Community

 • Model United Nations

-Model UN is a great opportunity for seventh and eighth grades to learn about our world and sharpen their research and public-speaking skills while role-playing delegates to the United Nations.
+Model UN is a great opportunity for seventh and eighth graders to learn about our world and sharpen their research and public-speaking skills while role-playing delegates to the United Nations.
 Students prepare for and participate in an annual conference at The George Washington University.

 • Newspaper Club